Cannabis is called weed for a reason.

 When growing in soil, marijuana likes a pH between 6.0 and 7.0.
 You do not want to stay at a single pH level, but let it vary throughout the range, with most of the time being between 6.2 and 6.9.

 You can test pH using strips or a digital meter.
-When measuring pH, measure the water runoff.
+When measuring pH, measure the water runoff from the bottom of the pot.
 That gives you the best indication of the actual pH level at the roots.

 If you need to adjust pH, use pH-up and pH-down solutions.
 Follow the instruction on the bottles.